-Nolichucky River Guide Trips
+Nolichucky River Fishing Trips

 The Nolichucky River, also known as the “Noli” or “Chuck” is approximately 115 miles of freestone river flowing from Western North Carolina’s peaks all the way down through Erwin Tennessee.
 It’s watershed comes from the coldest water in the region and approximately 72 miles are protected under the Wild and Scenic Rivers Act.
 The Nolichucky river is home to a large population of smallmouth, big trout and plenty of native red-horse or red-tails.